ThoughtWorksInc/enableIf.scala/README.md

 }
 ```

-The `@enableIf` annotation accepts a `Boolean` expression that indicate if the `FlatMapForTailRec` definition should be compiled.
+The `@enableIf` annotation accepts a `Boolean` expression that indicates if the `FlatMapForTailRec` definition should be compiled.
 The `Boolean` expression is evaluated at compile-time instead of run-time.

 ### Step 3: Call the `flatMap` method on your `TailRec`